rfleao/rfleao/README.md

-### Perfil:
+### Profile:

-- Desenvolvedor;
+- Developer;
-- Falante nativo de Português, fluente em Inglês.
+- Native speaker of Portuguese, fluent in English.

 <a href="https://www.linkedin.com/in/rdleao/">